Dark Owl, Pumpkin #4, Moti Black

 So I've fallen behind by a day because of a nasty bug, but I hope to catch up in a few days when I'm feeling better.
 I finished the second owl last night, but tweaked it a bit tonight before uploading it to RedBubble.

 I created these designs using a u-gouge and craft knife.
-I didn't really plan the images before I started, but decided where the eyes and beak were going to go, marked them with a craft knife, then played around gouging out the paler feathers, and adding detail with the craft knife.
+I didn't really plan the images before I started beyond deciding where the eyes and beak were going to go.
+I marked them with a craft knife, then played around gouging out the paler feathers, and adding detail with the craft knife.

 To make the background, I used a shallow U Gouge to slowly scrape away layers of skin, to about 1-2mm deep, so the darker areas stood out from the background.

 As I'm still very much under the weather, I will deal with an easy topic for the hints and tips section of this post.

 Before you carve, you will need to cut out a hole, at the top, back or bottom of the pumpkin, and pull, scoop, wrestle, and charm the insides out.

 To cut out this hole, I suggest using the knife you would pick to cut a raw carrot.
 Rather than slicing the knife around the edge of the hole, I go round the edge of the hole, pushing the knife in over and over again, slowly working around the edge of the hole.

 For this stage, I use a sharp kitchen knife, a spoon and a cereal bowl.

 If you are putting the hole at the top, it is a good idea to put the knife in at an angle, so the hole is narrower towards the centre of the pumpkin flesh, and wider at the skin, so when you put the top back on, it sits neatly back on the pumpkin.
 As the pumpkin flesh will contract a bit as it gets warm and dries out, too straight a line, and the pumpkin top will fall into the pumpkin.
 (This happened to me the first time I carved a pumpkin.)